6 min read · Cost

 | Multi-building estate with full Chapter 7A assembly | $25–$34+ | $70,000–$140,000+ |

-Sierra Siding's typical Hardie scope band in the Bay Area and Wine Country as of 2026 (St. Helena sits at the upper end of the Napa-tier band).
+Typical Hardie planning range for the Bay Area and Wine Country — a general California market range, not a Sierra Siding quote (St. Helena sits at the upper end of the Napa-tier band).
 Permit/inspection cost and Chapter 7A WUI assembly are included where applicable.
 Multi-building projects scale accordingly.

 Key takeaways